allthemusic/thoughts/search.md

     - QmRuqS9hv17XT752DBKinP5YxqKSVVtmv9huQEKsch75qR
     ```

-7. Alice's knowledge of tracks matching the token `tame` can be retreived using the following path:
+7. Alice's knowledge of tracks matching the token `tame` can be retrieved using the following path:

     ```yaml
     /ipns/<peer-id>/index/<hash-of-discovery-token>